 Cities have targeted strip clubs and strippers with “Indecent Conduct” types of criminal charges.
 But the First Amendment protects theatrical performances.

 Gay Targeting and Police Stings sometimes result in these kinds of criminal charges.
-The 2007 high-profile case of U.S. Senator Larry Craig appears a case in point.
-Police had set up a “sting” in a men’s restroom at MSP airport to catch men engaging in homosexual activity.
-Police have set up stings in adult bookstores over the years, as well.
+The 2007 high-profile case of U.S. Senator Larry Craig is a case in point.
+Police set up a “sting” in a men’s restroom at MSP airport to catch men engaging in homosexual activity.
+And police have set up stings in adult bookstores over the years.

 “Indecent Exposure Attorney, How can you defend people accused of these crimes?”

 Gallagher wants to help people facing a difficult situation.
 False accusation or not, the charge alone causes suffering.
-Part of the reason is our social stigma still surrounding human sexuality.
+And part of the reason is the social stigma still surrounding human sexuality.

-These issues are not new, as we discuss in our article: Jesus as Criminal Defense Lawyer: The Woman Accused of Adultery.
+These issues are not new.
+And we discuss them in our article: Jesus as Criminal Defense Lawyer: The Woman Accused of Adultery.

 Keeping your record clean is the goal most have.

 Have a question about a case?
-Be sure to give Indecent Conduct Attorney Thomas C. Gallagher a call about it.
+Then be sure to give Indecent Conduct Attorney Thomas C. Gallagher a call about it.

 Question?
 You can call Minneapolis Indecent Conduct Attorney Thomas Gallagher at 612 333-1500